Zhang Chai: Brief control over the government

-Shi Hu died on the 25th of May in 349.
-Empress Dowager Liu took control of the court affairs and made Zhang Chai the Prime Minister.
-However, Zhang Chai objected to this and instead suggested that Shi Zun and the Prince of Yiyang, Shi Jian be made Prime Ministers of the Left and Right respectively to satiate them, which she agreed to.
+Shi Hu died on 25 May 349 and Empress Dowager Liu took control of affairs, making Zhang Chai the Prime Minister.
+However, Zhang Chai objected and instead suggested that Shi Zun and the Prince of Yiyang, Shi Jian be made Prime Ministers of the Left and Right respectively to appease them, which she agreed.

 One of Zhang Chai's first goal was to eliminate the Minister of Works, Li Nong.
 He planned to execute him but one of the conspirators, Zhang Ju was a friend of Li Nong, so he leaked the plot to him, giving Li ample time to flee to Guangzong.
-Li Nong then fled to Shangbai (上白, in modern-day Guangzong County, Hebei) where he defended himself with remnants of the Qihuo, so the Empress Dowager ordered Zhang Ju to besiege Li Nong with capital troops.
+Li Nong then fled to Shangbai (上白, in modern-day Guangzong County, Hebei) where he defended himself with soldiers from the Qihuo, so the Empress Dowager ordered Zhang Ju to besiege Li Nong with capital troops.
 Meanwhile, Zhang Chai appointed Zhang Li (張離) as Grand General Who Guards The Army and Chief of all military affairs to act as his adjutant.

-Shi Hu's generals and ministers had all despised Zhang Chai and the Empress Dowager for their grasp over the court, and the attack on Li Nong only served to make their resentment grow stronger.
-A group of powerful generals, including Pu Hong, Yao Yizhong and Shi Min, were returning from quelling the rebellion of Liang Du (梁犢) when they came across Shi Zun on their way back home.
-They pleaded him to lead them in deposing the Shi Shi, the Empress Dowager and Zhang Chai in exchange that they support him in becoming the new emperor.
+Shi Hu's generals and ministers all despised Zhang Chai and the Empress Dowager for their grasp over the court, and the attack on Li Nong only assured their resentment.
+A group of powerful generals, including Pu Hong, Yao Yizhong and Shi Min, were returning from quelling Liang Du's rebellion in the west when they came across Shi Zun on their way back home.
+They convinced him to lead them in deposing Shi Shi, the Empress Dowager and Zhang Chai in exchange that they support him in becoming the new emperor.
 Shi Zun agreed and raised he troops in Licheng (李城, in modern-day Pingyi County, Shandong) to march over to Yecheng.
-He then sent out a proclamation calling out Zhang Chai's crimes, sending Zhang Chai into a state of panic and causing him to recall the troops from Shangbai.
+He then sent out a proclamation calling out Zhang Chai's crimes, sending Zhang Chai into panic and causing him to recall the troops from Shangbai.